-- Teams alternate shooters.
+Teams alternate shooters.
 The home team for that match chooses whether to shoot first or second.
 If teams are tied after 3 shooters each, then it is one round sudden-death shots until a winner is determined.

 - Teams select 1 more shooter.
 Players who have already shot are not eligible until everyone else of their gender on their team has shot.

 - Teams must continue to alternate shooters in the same order as before (if the home team shot first in each round, they continue to shoot first in the sudden-death rounds).